ricetj/lighthouse-backstage/README.md

 ## Running natively

 Create an `app-config.local.yaml` file and store your GitHub Auth secrets in their corresponding keys.
 You should copy the provided `app-config.local.yaml.sample` file as a starting point for your keys.
 When running backstage locally the app will pull settings from both `app-config.yaml` and `app-config.local.yaml`, but the local settings will override the defaults.
+More information on backstage configuration can be found [here](https://backstage.io/docs/conf/).

 > :warning: **`app-config.local.yaml` is gitignored by default, but take care not to accidentally commit this file or accidentally store your secrets in the sample file provided**